 Eliminate administrative burden while maintaining control

 While we understand the desire to see the acquisition through to the end and maintain control over post-closing issues, we also know that management members and institutional investors are pulled in many directions both professionally and personally.
 The shareholder representative is responsible for monitoring deal terms and key dates, tracking account balances at the individual shareholder ownership level, providing regular updates to the shareholder base, promptly responding to all inquiries, negotiating claim disputes, and coordinating the release of the escrow fund.
-By hiring a professional shareholder representative, you can offload the administrative work to an experienced partner while maintaining control through your participation on an Advisory Committee.
+By hiring a professional shareholder representative, you can offload the administrative work to an experienced professional while maintaining control through your participation on an Advisory Committee.
 All post-closing activity and key decisions will be guided by the Advisory Committee, with the burden of executing those decisions and completing the day-to-day tasks placed on that professional.

 Experience with the process